nnyegaard/oauthforaspnet/providers/facebook/guides/aspnet-mvc5/index.md

 ![](/images/guides/facebook/mvc5/solution-explorer-startup-auth.png)

-In the `ConfigureAuth` method, below all the existing code add the following lines of code:
+In the `ConfigureAuth` method, below all the existing code add the following line of code:

 {% highlight csharp %}
 app.UseFacebookAuthentication("1605576099672491", "a3bd8e42104c3ec7d2260b831f3ef51f");